bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 0: 00:39:26

-I think it should be its own BIP because then we could use that same method for, you know, everything. everything.
+I think it should be its own BIP because then we could use that same method for, everything. everything.

 Speaker 1: 00:39:30

 The other thing is when we spoke last time, Ruben, there was some issue with CoinJoin.
 Like this silent payment was not compatible with CoinJoin or something along these lines.
-Is that...
 First of all, can you maybe repeat or summarize the problem and Is that still a problem?

 Speaker 2: 00:39:46

-Yeah, so,

-Speaker 3: 00:39:48

-and the problem was more, so there was a solution and it's still the same solution, but essentially the problem is that you, whenever you making a payment with more than one person on the input side, So a coin join is essentially not just your inputs, but somebody else's inputs also go into the transaction.
+There was a solution and it's still the same solution, but essentially the problem is that you, whenever you making a payment with more than one person on the input side.
+So a coinjoin is essentially not just your inputs, but somebody else's inputs also go into the transaction.
 And the way silent payments work is that you need all the keys from all the inputs.
 And so now you have to collaborate with other...